AG7GN/images/README.md

 			shasum -a 256 nexusdrxpi20201212.zip

+		Your Mac may auto-unzip the ZIP file (making a `.img` file) upon downloading, but the original ZIP file should be in your downloads folder.

 	- If you downloaded the above ZIP file to a Linux PC, run this command in Terminal in the folder where you downloaded the file:

 			sha256sum nexusdrxpi20201212.zip